MODULE DESCRIPTION PRINCIPLES OF HYDROGEN SAFETY

 Laminar premixed flames: phenomenology, structure of the reaction zone, laminar burning velocity and laminar flame thickness.
 Stabilisation of laminar premixed flames on burners.
 Flash-back, blow-off and flame quenching.
 Effect of equivalence ratio, diluent concentration, pressure and temperature on the laminar burning velocity.
 Cellular flame structure and flame wrinkling.
 Effect of flame stretch and flame curvature on the laminar burning velocity.
 Turbulence generated by flame front itself.
 Turbulent premixed flames: phenomenology, turbulent flame brush, turbulent burning velocity and turbulent flame thickness.
 Turbulence scales and the interaction between turbulence and flames.
 The Borghi-diagram and interpretation of combustion regimes.
 The closure problem in turbulent premixed combustion.
 Flamelet models and flame surface density models.
 Flame extinction by turbulence.

-Diffusion and Partially Premixed Combustion of Hydrogen in Air
+Non-premixed and Partially Premixed Combustion of Hydrogen in Air

 Laminar diffusion flames: passive scalars, mixture fraction, flame structure in the mixture fraction space, state relationships, the Burke-Schumann flame structure, Laminar jet flames in a uniform flow field and flame length.
 Turbulent diffusion flames: relationship between flame height and fuel flow rate, stable lifted flames and blow-out phenomenon, dependence of flame length and shape on jet direction, correlation between flame length and rate of heat release.
 Partially premixed combustion: triple flames, combustion of an inhomogeneous mixture in a closed vessel and pressure build up.
 Prediction of jet fire parameters: temperature, visibility, flame length and flame shape, radiation.
 Pool fire characteristics.
 Fireball characteristics.
 Case studies and analysis of experimental data on thermal effects of hydrogen fires.
 Thermal effects on people and construction elements: tolerance limits, fire resistance rating.
 Damage criteria for buildings, vehicles and people.
 Safety distances for hydrogen fires.